Hadar2607/FirstProject-Notes/README.md

- You can add, edit and delete notes.
+ The user can add, edit and delete notes.

  The data save in the local storage using json.